-All new students who are not native English speakers must take the English Course Placement Test, regardless of fluency, previous English coursework, degrees or diplomas from U.S. institutions, TOEFL score, or SAT score.
+All new students who are not native English speakers must take the English Course Placement Test, regardless of fluency, previous English coursework, degrees/diplomas from U.S. institutions, TOEFL score, or SAT score.
 If English is not your first language, you must take the test.
 There are no exceptions.

-The test will be offered several times during New Student Orientation.
-New students will receive additional information about registering for the test in an email.
-Students will receive their placement results and register for an appropriate English class on the morning following their test.
+After taking the test, students receive their placement results and can register for an appropriate English class the next morning following.
 English course instructors and academic advisors will be available to answer questions and assist with registration.

-Failure to register for an appropriate English course will affect your progress toward completion of degree requirements and may push back your expected date of graduation.
-If you have problems with your schedule, contact your academic advisor immediately for help.
+Failure to register for an appropriate English course can retard your progress toward completion of degree requirements and delay your expected date of graduation.
+If you have problems with the test schedule, contact your academic advisor immediately for help.

 For more information, refer to the English as a Second Language (ESL) Fact Sheet.